Netcracker/DRNavigator/documentation/Architecture.md

   - `move site` is the action for switchover.
 Both sites are working, and you need to switch active site to new.
 Site in command will be `active` after apply.
   - `stop site` is the action for failover.
 This commands uses in case of `active` site is failed.
 Site in command will be `standby` after apply.
   - `return site` is the action for switching on `standby` site after failover.
 Site in command will be `standby` after apply.
 This action applied to only one site.
-  - `mntc site` is the action to switch microservices of site to mode `disable`.
+  - `disable site` is the action to switch microservices of site to mode `disable`.
 Site in command will be `disable` after apply.
 This action applied to only one site.
   - `active site` is the action to switch site to `active` mode.
 This action applied to only one site.
   - `standby site`  is the action to switch site to `standby` mode.
 This action applied to only one site.
   - `list` is the action to list all or part of microservices of sites.